 HMSA Kaimana Awards & Scholarship Program

-There are three parts of the program:
+There are two parts of the program:

 - HMSA Kaimana Awards for schools.

 These awards recognize Hawaii high schools for all-around excellence in five categories.
 Schools compete within their own league and earn points in:

 - Community service

 All public and independent HHSAA high schools statewide are eligible to win HMSA Kaimana Awards.
 Winners are awarded in each of the state’s five leagues, which is comprised of the:

 - Big Island Interscholastic Federation (BIIF)

 For student athletes, the HMSA Kaimana Scholarships reward those who not only shine in the classroom and the playing field, but also in their communities through volunteer work.
 Special consideration is given to students who participate in lower-profile sports.

 Recipients can use their scholarships to pay for college tuition, books, computers, and room and board.
 Scholarship use is subject to NCAA rules and regulations for those who are participating in collegiate sports.